Pele re-enters ICU due to reflux, ESPN Brasil reports

-SAO PAULO :Brazil soccer legend Pele has re-entered an intensive care unit at Sao Paulo's Albert Einstein Hospital, ESPN Brasil reported on Friday, in an apparent deterioration of his health after he left the unit earlier this week.
+SAO PAULO:B razil soccer legend Pele has re-entered an intensive care unit at Sao Paulo's Albert Einstein Hospital, ESPN Brasil reported on Friday (Sep 17), in an apparent deterioration of his health after he left the unit earlier this week.

 The hospital and Pele's representative in Santos said they could not confirm the news.